Chapter 9 Reasoning and Decision Making

 ---|---|---|

-Premises | Stated as facts or general principles (“It is warm in the Summer of Spain.”) | Based on observations of specific cases (“All crows Knut and his wife have seen are back.”) |
+Premises | Stated as facts or general principles (“It is warm in the Summer of Spain.”) | Based on observations of specific cases (“All crows you have seen are black.”) |

 Conclusion | Conclusion is more special than the information the premises provide.
 It is reached directly by applying logical rules to the premises. | Conclusion is more general than the information the premises provide.
 It is reached by generalizing the premises` information. |